mtiller/ModelicaBook/text/source/front/ack.rst

-The browser integrated simulation capabilities in the HTML version of the book are only possible because of a tool called Emscripten which allows ordinary code in languages like C and C++ to be cross-compiled (via LLVM) into Javascript.
+The browser integrated simulation capabilities in the HTML version of the book are only possible because of a tool called Emscripten which allows ordinary code in languages like C and C++ to be cross-compiled (via LLVM) into JavaScript.
 Although I knew this was possible, I didn't really think this avenue was viable until I saw `the work of Tom Short <https://github.com/tshort/openmodelica-javascript>`_ integrating OpenModelica and Emscripten.
 The browser integrated simulation capabilities were greatly enabled by his work in this area.